Virtuos: Closing new projects faster by introducing NDA automation

 Sheer volume aside, the Virtuos team would have to use multiple tools like Word, their shared drive, and emails to prepare the first draft and send out those routine contracts.
 It was a painful process that could take quite a bit of time, and each delay would eventually result in the entire process from request to fully executed contract dragging out to a couple of days or even a week.

-Faced with these challenges, Virtuos needed a better way to get their contracts signed.
+Faced with these challenges, Virtuos needed a better system of NDA management and more generally, a better way to get their contracts signed.
 Ideally, Virtuous was looking for a solution that enabled them to generate first drafts easily, negotiate minor changes quickly, sign electronically and have all that organised in a repository that made retrieving these contracts later easier.

 Enter Pactly - a simpler process for drafting, negotiating and signing contracts.
 For low-risk contracts, Pactly's contract automation provides a painless way for commercial teams to self-serve and get to a signed contract much faster.